Pediatric Emergency Medicine Fellowship Curriculum | NYU Langone Health

 We have the great benefit of multiple dedicated simulation faculty within the Department of Emergency Medicine at NYU Langone and the New York Simulation Center for the Health Sciences at Bellevue, one of the nation’s largest and most sophisticated urban health science simulation teaching facilities.

 In the last year, our simulation directors have launched monthly interdisciplinary in situ trauma simulations at Bellevue that serve educational, quality improvement, and team communication purposes.
 In the upcoming year, we plan to pilot a comparable interdisciplinary program at NYU Langone’s Tisch Hospital.
-Our simulation curriculum offers fellows the opportunity to learn mentored core skills in case writing, multimethod debriefing, basic technical operations, and curricular design and evaluation.
+We have robust interprofessional in-situ simulation curricula at both our NYU Langone and Bellevue sites, as well as dedicated fellow and faculty simulations and procedural skills sessions held at the New York Simulation Center for the Health Sciences (NYSIM).
+Our simulation curriculum offers fellows the opportunity to learn mentored core skills in case writing, multi-method debriefing, basic technical operations, and curricular design and evaluation.

 Research Opportunities for Fellows